De1ik/Solana-Warrior-Path/warrior-path-2/janecek_anchor/README.md

   - Mint (reward): `seeds = [b"mint", poll.key(), hash(party_title)]`.
   - Voter state: `seeds = [b"voter", poll.key(), voter.key()]`.

+- SPL Token-2022 Reward Mint
+  - Rewarded parties create a dedicated mint with SPL Token-2022 extensions enabled.
+  - `extensions::transfer_hook` wires the mint to the hook program so every token transfer triggers our custom logic.
+  - `extensions::permanent_delegate` points at `GLOBAL_PERMANENT_DELEGATE`, giving a trusted authority the ability to step in when users need recovery or enforcement.

+## Transfer Hook Program & Token-2022 Extensions

+Reward tokens rely on Token-2022 features so we can encode transfer rules directly into the mint:

+- `initialize_party_with_reward` ( `programs/janecek_anchor/src/instructions/initialize_party_with_reward.rs`) initializes the mint with the transfer-hook extension targeting the `hook_program` located at `programs/hook_program`.
+The party PDA is both the mint authority and the hook authority.
+- The same CPI call sets the permanent delegate extension to the `GLOBAL_PERMANENT_DELEGATE` constant defined in `programs/janecek_anchor/src/lib.rs`.
+This delegate can always authorize transfers, which the hook program also recognizes.
+- When `reward_vote` mints the 1-token reward, it relies on the Token-2022 interface so that future transfers automatically run through the hook without extra instructions from clients.

+The hook program keeps the enforcement tight:

+- `programs/hook_program/src/lib.rs` reads the mint data with `StateWithExtensions<Mint2022>` and extracts the `PermanentDelegate` extension when present.
+- Transfers succeed only if the signer passed to the hook matches either the owner of the source token account or the recorded permanent delegate; otherwise it throws `HookError::Unauthorized`.
+- The entrypoint implements the SPL Transfer Hook Interface via the `fallback` handler so SPL Token-2022 runtimes can dispatch the standard `Execute` instruction to the Anchor-generated `transfer_hook`.

 - Feature flag
   - Cargo feature `test-fast` defined in `programs/janecek_anchor/Cargo.toml` and used in phase timing checks.